Skip to content

 Current Programs

-• Partner with underserved school and community organizations.
-We support faculty in implementing best structured literacy practices in their classrooms, screening and identifying those students at risk of reading failure and providing small group and individual instruction to those students.
+• Partner with underserved school and community organizations: We support faculty in screening and identifying students at risk of reading failure and providing small group and individual instruction to those students.
 Reading Allowed closely monitors the progress of all students to ensure that interventions are appropriate and effective.
-Under this model, Reading Allowed is working with 150+ low-income students across multiple schools with diverse student populations that have high levels of English Language Learners and nearly all students living in households below the federal poverty line.
+Reading Allowed works with 150+ low-income students across multiple schools with diverse student populations that have high levels of English Language Learners and nearly all students living in households below the federal poverty line.

 • Provide individualized structured literacy tutoring on a sliding scale basis.
-We utilize a pool of 70+ rigorously trained, certified instructors to provide these services.
+We utilize a pool of rigorously trained, certified instructors to provide these services.
 Fees are charged on a sliding scale model based on household income.
-Nearly 50% of these students have a household income of less than $60k and receive year-round tutoring free-of-charge or at a greatly reduced rate.
-Under this model, Reading Allowed currently serves over170 students in the Philadelphia region from kindergarten through adult.
-Income from this sliding scale model supports our free tutoring for students in lower-income communities.
+Under this model, Reading Allowed serves students in the Philadelphia region aged from kindergarten through adult.

 Who is Currently Supporting Us